Strawberry Buttermilk Scones

 - ¾ teaspoon salt

 - 1 tablespoon grated orange or lemon zest

 - 6 ounces butter, cut into small pieces

 - 4 + tablespoons diced strawberries, dried with paper towels

 - Preheat oven to 425°F. Stir flour, sugar, baking powder, baking soda, salt, and zest together with a fork.

-- Add butter pieces and work it into the dry ingredients until the mixture resembles coarse cornmeal.
+- Add butter pieces and work them into the dry ingredients until the mixture resembles coarse cornmeal.

-- Pour in 1 cup buttermilk and the zest, and mix until ingredients are just moistened.
-If the dough seems dry, add another tablespoon buttermilk.
+- Pour in 1 cup of buttermilk and the zest, and mix until the ingredients are just moistened.
+If the dough seems dry, add another tablespoon of buttermilk.
 Mix in diced strawberries.

 - Gather dough into a ball, turn it onto a lightly floured work surface, and knead briefly.
 Cut dough in half.